jilar/React-Seasons/README.md

 If the user is the northern hemisphere between March to October or in the Southern hemisphere between October to March summer screen will show.

-Application part of React Education and covers class based components, states &rendering, and component lifecycles.
+Application is part of React Education and covers class based components, states &rendering, and component lifecycles.